 Directory Services mapping allows you to map an identity in a certificate request back to an Active Directory object.
 This way, a variety of policies can be applied, containing:

-When using DS mapping with an offline certificate template, Directory Services mapping setting get processed after Rules for the Subject Distinguished Name (Subject DN) and Rules for the Subject Alternative Name (SAN), so ensure you have these configured as well.
+When using DS mapping with an offline certificate template, Directory Services mapping setting get processed after Rules for the Subject Distinguished Name (Subject Distinguished Name) and Rules for the Subject Alternative Name (SAN), so ensure you have these configured as well.

 When using an online certificate template, the object category as well as certificate and directory services attributes are determined automatically.